ckwonglab/ckwonglab.github.io/projects/index.md

   </div>
 </div>

-{% include figure.html image="images/current_directions.jpg" width="80%" %}

-Chronic inflammation acts as a destructive, self-perpetuating cycle, damaging vital organs that reinforces further inflammation.
-While GLP-1-based therapies have revolutionized the treatment of metabolic disorders, their full potential to resolve this underlying inflammation remains an open, critical question.

-Our research group investigates how gut hormones and related peptides regulate inflammation via the gut-brain-immune axis.
-We aim to decode the molecular crosstalk between these organs through three parallel directions:

 **Direct Hormonal Immunomodulation**: We identify the receptor-specific pathways through which individual gut hormones exert direct influence on immune cell function.

 **Neural Coordination of Immunometabolic Homeostasis**: We define how the nervous system processes gut hormone signals to balance systemic metabolic and inflammatory states.